-The Council's fees and charges are currently aligned with the requirements of the bookings undertaken by the council's ranger service at Hartsholme Country Park.
+The Council's formal fees and charges are currently aligned with the requirements of the bookings undertaken by the council's ranger service at Hartsholme Country Park.
 These are:

-Activity/Visit (tier 1) Per Person and Group of 30 Activity/Visit (tier 2) per person activity undertaken Hire of Activity Box Wreath Making Willow Weaving Meeting Room hire.
+Activity/Visit (tier 1) Per Person and Group of 30 Activity/Visit (tier 2) per person activity undertaken Activity/Visit (tier 3) Hire of Activity Box Wreath Making Willow Weaving Meeting Room hire.